-How plants work; botany or the anatomy and physiology of plants, taxonomy or the name of plants and their families; the place of plants in the ecosystem; their role in creating, feeding, and sustaining life; plants and people.
+How plants work; botany or the anatomy and physiology of plants, taxonomy or the name of plants and their families; the place of plants in the ecosystem; their role in creating, feeding and sustaining life; plants and people.
+Herb profiles.
+Understanding atoms (basic chemistry), capturing sunlight (photosynthesis), making molecules, how plants make their therapeutic compounds.
 Organoleptics; identifying constituents by taste and smell.
 Sprouting seeds for nutritional benefits.